aeszyman/capstone/syllabus.md

 **February 28**

-Please submit a conclusion.

 Please submit a revised chapter.

 **March 7**

+Please submit a revised chapter if your thesis has four chapters.

+Please submit a revised introduction and a revised conclusion.

+**March 14: No Class: Spring Break**

+**March 21: No Class**

 Please submit the Student Symposium paper and slideshow.

-Please submit a revised chapter.

-**March 14: No Class: Spring Break**

-**March 21**

-Please submit a revised introduction and a revised conclusion.

 **March 28: Practice Talks**